PinocchioYS/realtime_occupancy_mapping/README.md

 We provide one bag file (30sec, 90MB) for you to check the availability of this package.

     roslaunch realtime_occupancy_mapping example.launch
-    roscd realtime_occupancy_mapping && rosbag play bag/example.bag

 RViz will visualize the occupied cells of occupancy grid in real time.

 NOTE
 ----
 Please check the fixed frame id and the topic name of pointcloud carefully when using this package in your system.
-You can find how to set these values in the example launch file.
+Refer the example launch file to set the rosbag file and the parameters.

 If you have any problem or issue, notice it at [here](https://github.com/PinocchioYS/realtime_occupancy_mapping/issues).